GovernorUnfortunable/TRANSUR-Workshop-WPB/README.md

 **Configuration travels with results:** A copy of the YAML used is saved alongside every output (trazabilidad).

 **Paths are always relative:** Scripts resolve paths from the working directory, not from the script location.
 Always `cd` to the project folder before executing.

-## Questions or Issues?

-See the project-specific README for:
-- Platform-specific instructions (macOS, Linux, Windows)
-- Detailed metrics definitions
-- Known data limits and how they're measured
-- API field behavior documentation

 ## Related Work